suBOTai3/infinity-and-beyond/bio.md

 * To document my internal monologue and criticism on it for my children, my wife and my family and to deepen their understanding while I undergo my own journey in to the unknown.

 To Yolanda, Lexi and Austin.
 My love, my heart and my life.

+I welcome comments and discussion at my email at koorzena at gmail dot com